Meanwhale/paula-script/README.md

 ```
 if (value)
-    print("It's true!")       | define code block by indentation.
-Execute code block if the 'value' is true
+    print("value is true!")       | define code block by tab indentation
 ```

 #### Loop